Table of Contents

 If you want to actually remove calcium, rather than just changing its composition, using a salt-based water softener is ideal.
 The majority of salt-water softener systems can remove more than 5-75+ GPG/PPM (grains per gallon/ parts per million) of hard water ions from your water supply.

-While offering one of the best hard water treatment solutions, water softener systems are quite expensive and require a fairly invasive install, which you may need to pay extra for a plumber to handle.
+While offering one of the best hard water treatment solutions, water softener systems can be costly and may require a fairly extensive installation.
+This task may be best left to a water treatment specialist or an experienced plumber.

-Second-best to a water softener is an RO system.
-You can use this filter system for slightly hard to hard water, and it’s capable of removing around 7 to 10 GPG (grains per gallon of hardness) per gallon.
+One option besides a water softener is an RO system.
+You can use this filter system for slightly hard to hard water, and it’s capable of removing around 7 to 10 GPG (grains per gallon) of hardness.

-Distillers use an evaporation and condensing technique to eliminate water hard-ness.
+Distillers use an evaporation and condensing technique to eliminate hard water minerals and impurities.
 This type of filter machine doesn’t require an install – just set it up on your counter at home and it’s ready to go in no time at all.

 Washing soda can clean your plumbing and any appliance that may have been damaged from prolonged contact with your household water supply.
 While this technique can help improve the efficiency of home appliances like your water heater, washing machine and shower, it’s not suitable for direct treatment for drinking water.